Moral, pure, political or subversive?

 The cryptographers are bought and paid for.
 As a species, they can no longer be trusted.
 As an intellectual culture, the cryptographic community has allowed itself to become fatally compromised by ulterior motives.

-Cryptography is about code and about how to write it in covert functioning formats for computer networks.
+Cryptography is about computer code and about how to write it in covert functioning formats for computer networks.

 Cryptography is supposed to employ methods of storing and transmitting data in particular forms so that only those for whom it is intended can read and process it.
 Peeping Toms, voyeurs and electronic tourists are supposed to be designed out.
 No access.
 Instead, unscrupulous cryptographers provide the lice with privileged back doors through which to creep in.